enumag/eevee/DOCS.md

 If you have questions or need help with the setup, ask `@enumag` on Discord or create an issue on GitHub.

+You can download the latest modding tools zip from [releases](https://github.com/enumag/eevee/releases).

 The modding tools zip contains the following:
 - `eevee.exe` - the version of eevee we're currently using
 - `eevee.yaml` - our eevee configuration